morepath/morepath/doc/implementation.rst

 :meth:`morepath.App.path` directive and the :meth:`morepath.App.mount`
 directives.

-:mod:`morepath.path` contains the :class:`morepath.path.PathRegistry`
+:mod:`morepath.path` contains the
-that has the API to register paths.
+:class:`morepath.directive.PathRegistry` that has the API to register paths.

 The route registration and resolution system is implemented by :mod:`morepath.traject`.